flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 ```

 This creates a `some/path/my_flutter/` Flutter module project with some Dart
-code to get you started and a `.ios/` hidden subfolder.
+code to get you started, and a `.ios/` hidden subfolder.
 The `.ios/` folder wraps
-up the module project that contains some Cocoapods and a helper Ruby script.
+the module project that contains some CocoaPods and a helper Ruby script.

 ## Make the host app depend on the Flutter module

 The description below assumes that your existing iOS app has a structure similar
-to what you get by asking Xcode version 10.0 to generate a new "Single View App"
+to what you get by asking Xcode to generate a new "Single View App" project
-project using Objective-C. If your existing app has a different folder structure
+using Objective-C. If your existing app has a different folder structure
 and/or existing `.xcconfig` files, you can reuse those, but you'll probably need
 to adjust some of the relative paths mentioned below accordingly.